dema-trading-ai/docs/docs/installation_and_updating/updating.md

 ---

 # Updating
-The Engine gets regular updates.
-It is wise to always make sure you are running the newest version of the Engine.
+The Engine is updated regularly.
+For optimal performance make sure you are running the newest version of the Engine.
 With the newest version, you’re always up-to-date!
 When an update is available, and you run the Engine using the commands explained in the previous section, it will notify you in the terminal with a message similar to this:
 ```